 A candidate may transfer credit completed in a previous doctoral program.
-Transfer hours will be evaluated by the Chair of the Doctor of Professional Counseling degree program, Dean of the School of Education, and Dean of the Graduate School.
+Transfer hours will be evaluated by the Director of the Doctor of Professional Counseling degree program, Dean of the School of Education, and Dean of the Graduate School.
+Transfer credit will be limited to no more than 21 hours.